PlanetKiF/kif.github.io/_posts/docs/2021-01-24-managing-the-server.md

 ### Access by ssh ###

 If you are on Linux then install OpenSSH (just google it).
-If you are Windows then use the in build OpenSSH feature. "[Setting up the Server]({% post_url 2021-01-27-setting-up-the-server %})" gives you information on how to do that.
+If you are Windows then use the in build OpenSSH feature.
+[Setting up the Server]({% post_url 2021-01-27-setting-up-the-server %}) gives you information on how to do that.

 To access your server you will need the key file that you got during the server installation.
 Alternatively you can create new files (e.g. one for each server admin).

-Open your Command Prompt and type
+On windows open your command prompt and type

     ssh -i <path-to-my-keypair.pem> ubuntu@<instance-ip>.

+This will open a ssh connection on the Linux server.

 A more comfortable way to connect to your server is to create a ssh config file like this